samuel-deng/Ensuring-Fairness-Beyond-the-Training-Data/README.md

 1. *evaluate_fairness.ipynb*: just helps me make some pretty graphs.
 1. *voting_classifier.py*: the helper file that contains the VotingClassifier class I use to wrap multiple hypotheses into a majority vote classifier. this is called in the functions above, but no need to look into it.

+For the exact experiments that we ran in the paper (with tuned hyperparameters), run `final_DP_1000.sh` and `final_EO_500.sh`for training robust classifiers on all the train/test splits and all datasets.

 ## Evaluation
 The evaluation and comparison of the robustness of our classifier can be done through `main/Part3_Comparisons`.
 There is a notebook for each dataset and fairness definition, the saved plots under `neurips-plots` and all of our trained models in `trained_robust.` The `ensemble_final` folder in `trained_robust` contains all the models we used for our experiments.
 The `h0_final` contains the models that are given only by running ApxFair (i.e. one iteration of the inner loop).

+Because of file size requirements for subimssion to NeurIPS, we only include the trained models for the first train/test split.
+However, running `final_DP_1000.sh` and `final_EO_500.sh` will duplicate the exact conditions to train the models for all five train/test splits for each dataset and fairness definition.

 ## How To Run
 Get off the ground by setting up the basic environment just using the included `environment.yml` file: